jliucathy/cms/README.md

 Emebeded database is used to store data for display purpose.

+First, Installing nuget packages required in packages.config files.

-Please refer to the user guide(the pdf file) to know the system requirements, and add your own data via registration (and login) to use the application.
+Next, please refer to the user guide(the pdf file) to know the system requirements, and add your own data via registration (and login) to use the application.

 It is highly suggested to register new data to test the application.